OjasviChauhan/Computer-Graphics/README.md

 # Computer-Graphics
-This repo will have all the OpenGL codes I perform in Lab
+This repo contains all the OpenGL codes I perform in Lab